-You need good paint to start with.
+First off, you need good paint to start with.
 Any imperfections in your paint will show through the wrap — Specially those of a textured nature.
-Not just that, but if your paint is weak, for example, a failing clear coat, it might not resist when peeling the wrap off.
+Furthermore, if your paint is weak, such as a failing clear coat, it might not resist when the time comes to peel the wrap off.

 When comparing wrap vs paint, the main point of using vinyl to change your car’s appearance is that it’s reversible.
 Meaning, if you change your mind, or need to return the car to stock to sell it, you can always revert back to the original state.
 But when your paint is bad, you really don’t have a good base to apply the wrap to.
 I don’t mean your paint needs to be show-quality to accept a wrap.
 It does however need to be healthy, with a strong clear coat and no deep scratches, dents, corrosion or other roughness.

-The other big misconception and likely as predominant as the first one is…
+The other big misconception, likely as predominant as the first, is as follows.

 Wraps as a cheaper alternative to paint.

 Like I pointed out earlier, car wraps are not meant to fix your paint.
 They are also not cheap.
 The material itself is expensive and many man hours need to be put in to complete a quality car wrap project.
-Like paint, a lot of experience is involved and only highly skilled people can perform the wrap job flawlessly.
+Much like paint, a lot of experience is required and only highly skilled people can perform the wrap job flawlessly.

 If your paint is good, you wrap.
 If your paint is bad, you paint.